umbraco-community/spark-hackathon-2024/README.md

 ## 💬 Happy to chat

 💡 If you have ideas of your own, let us know so we can add them to the board.
-The easiest way to do so is to have a GitHub issue ready that we can link to.
+The easiest way to do so is to raise an issue on this Github repo.

 The organizers are [Lotte Pitcher](https://umbracocommunity.social/@lotte) and [Sebastiaan Janssen](https://cultiv.social/@sebastiaan) and we can be best reached in the `#contributing` channel on [the Umbraco Discord server](http://discord.umbraco.com).